-When people do not obtain periodontal disease cure, the condition eventually results in total loss and may also increase the risks of strokes, heart attacks, and other health issues.
+When people do not obtain a periodontal disease cure, the condition eventually results in total loss and may increase the risks of strokes, heart attacks, and other health issues.

 Gum disease or periodontitis generally affects the area surrounding the tooth, including the gums and bone.
 It results from plaque and bacteria build up around the tooth and the reaction of the immune system.